 If you are constantly on the move, value-adding to your day is easy.
 Access your favourite eresources the streamlined way, via their dedicated mobile apps.
 There are mobile apps available from many of your favourite eresource vendors, including Borrowbox, Freegal, Kanopy, Lynda.com and RB Digital.
 See the guide below to get started.

 Let us introduce you to Libby – your reading friend.
 Did you know your local library has thousands of magazines, eBooks and eAudiobooks?
 You can borrow them instantly and for free, using just the device in your hand.
 Just download the Libby App and register using your RLQ card to access the latest fiction and popular titles.

 This is a comprehensive record of Aboriginal and Torres Strait Islander publications.
 The database covers all forms of creative writing plus film, television, criticism and scholarship, by Aboriginal and Torres Strait Island writers and literary and storytelling cultures.
 Access to the database is via Austlit.

 Refresh and expand your facts and knowledge by exploring the complete archive of National Geographic Magazine, National Geographic Traveler magazine and National Geographic Kids Magazine.
 Latest issues are embargoed and not available for 2 months.
 This includes books, images & multimedia.

 (Online at your local library)

-Remote access to this platform has been temporarily enabled for library members due to the COVID-19 pandemic.
-In-library-only access will be restored when public libraries reopen.
+Remote access to this Ancestry Library Edition has been temporarily enabled for library members due to the COVID-19 pandemic.
+To access, see the following steps: